 To earn an endorsement to teach grades 5 - 9 (middle level), a bachelor's degree with at least 18 credits (or the equivalent) in the area of interest is required.Link to this FAQ

 TAP is an 8-month program with 2 cohorts per year.
 The first cohort runs from August to March, and the second cohort runs from November to June.Link to this FAQ

 Candidates should expect to be engaged for 18 weeks at a local school, from the beginning of their host school's semester until the end of the semester.
 They will be working full-time at their schools from 7:30 to 3:30, five days a week (including meeting times), with the exception of school holidays.
 They will also be completing TAP assignments and readings in addition to planning lessons and assessing student work in the evenings.
 TAP is a rigorous, accelerated program.Link to this FAQ

-It is extremely difficult to meet the requirements of the TAP leading to direct licensure while holding another job.
+It is extremely difficult to meet the requirements of TAP—leading to direct educator licensure—while holding another job.
 This is a full-time commitment.
 Please speak with a TAP faculty member to discuss further.Link to this FAQ